dbeale-epam/developer-training-01/exercise-03/README.md

 # Exercise 03 - Importing Data
 ## Expected Duration - 60 Minutes

-First we will manually import data into one of the new item types, Office.
+Manually import data into one of the new item types, Office.
-Then we will create files to initialise all of the data entities and ensure loaded as part of essential data

 ## Impex